HakunaKp/Bakery/README.md

 ## 3/27/2021 Progress Update:

-The base functionality is complete.
+- The base functionality is complete.
-There is one bug: Pick up page needs to be refreshed product can be added to cart.
+- There is one bug: pick up page needs to be refreshed before product can be added to cart.

 ### Back End Tools & Services
 - AWS Amplify